pingcap/docs/tidb-cloud/data-service-manage-endpoint.md

 > **Tip:**
 >
-> If you have connected your Data App to Postman, you can also call endpoints of the Data App in Postman.
+> If you have imported your Data App to Postman, you can also call endpoints of the Data App in Postman.
 For more information, see [Run Data App in Postman](/tidb-cloud/data-service-postman-integration.md).

 ### Prerequisites